Adamant-im/AIPs/AIPS/aip-16.md

 - In chat, show message `id` with `replyto_id` message text as quoted
 - Check if the local database stores all the message history since the `replyto_id` message, and fetch them, if not.
 It's important because there should be no gap between locally stored message and the `replyto_id` message.
 - Click/tap quoted text: Scroll to `replyto_id` message
-- Consider that the `replyto_id` message may not exist, or belongs th another sender, or is not decryptable
+- Consider that the `replyto_id` message may not exist, or belongs to another sender, or is not decryptable
 - Consider that the `replyto_id` message may be an ADM simple transfer

 ## Syntax